larsreed/jsonschemadocs/README.md

 * *What?
 Multiple classes in the same file, and hardly anything public?*

     This is a small utility, and all classes fit nicely within a package.
 What should `public` do for me?
-    And I think it's quite nice to find all the parser code in one file, all data structure nodes in one, etc.

 * *Single line methods*